 The PKF East Coast Practice is a member of the PKF International Limited network of legally independent member firms.
 The PKF East Coast Practice is also a member of the PKF Australia Limited national network of legally independent firms each trading as PKF.
 PKF East Coast Practice has offices in NSW, Victoria and Brisbane.
-PKF East Coast Practice does not accept responsibility or liability for the actions or inactions on the port of any other individual member firm or firms.
+PKF East Coast Practice does not accept responsibility or liability or inability o